freenas/freenas-docs/userguide/jails.rst

 -----------------------

-%brand% supports the ability to add custom templates to the "Templates" drop-down menu described in
-:numref:`Table %s <jail_config_opts_tab>`.
+%brand% supports the ability to add custom templates to the :guilabel:`Templates` drop-down menu described in :numref:`Table %s <jail_config_opts_tab>`.

 By default, %brand% provides the *VirtualBox* template.
 To view the